pwlypandapants/Spindle/Familiars 2.md

-Zach did not seem inclined to learn about him in the way that Ixanae had heard that bonds usually did.
+Zeke did not seem inclined to learn about him in the way that Ixanae had heard that bonds usually did.
 He didn’t know if the elders had been misinformed, lying, or what, but this bond seemed like he would rather run 100 miles in the opposite direction than explore the pull he was feeling in his soul toward Ixanae.

 Ixanae didn’t think the child had even recognized the bond over the fear and anxiety their interaction from earlier had caused him.
 He found himself thankful for the female child as he approached the porch.
-She would be a good conduit for Zach to recognize and embrace the bond.
+She would be a good conduit for Zeke to recognize and embrace the bond.